 Risk analysis and risk reduction

-When that is known, then steps to mitigate the risks of data loss must be taken.
-Here are some steps which can be undertaken to reduce the risk of data loss:-
+Once that question has been answered, steps to mitigate the risks of data loss must be taken.
+Here are some steps that should be undertaken to reduce the risk of data loss:-

 How we can help